markmo/autoparse/docs/domain_basics.rst

 specialists should handle the three common challenges for availability; denial of service (DoS), loss of information system capabilities because of natural disasters and equipment failures during a normal operation.

+Security operations is fundamentally a data problem.
+Machines perform the heavy lifting (data aggregation, pattern recognition, etc.) and provide a manageable number of actionable insights.
+From there, human analysts make decisions on how to act.

+A graph-based approach centers on preserving the context of events by decomposing constituent observable data into a graph representation of all cyber artifacts, from all data streams.

+By doing this, we are generating a proprietary new dataset representing an organization’s historical incident data.
+By structuring this data as a graph, we can preserve relationships across all of the data elements and then apply various algorithms (e.g., path traversal, community detection, machine learning) to surface informative relationships.